CANITEY/obsidian/5 - Main Notes/Git - Commits.md

 # Operations
 all committing operation are done in case of having [[Git - Staging|staged]] files, if no files are staged, it will automatically stage all [[Git - Files status#tracked|tracked]] files and commit them
 ###### committing
-to commit you can use `git commit` after that an editor will open up default editor is specified through [[Git - config]] under the `core.editor` name.
+to commit you can use `git commit` after that an editor will open up default editor to add commit message.
+**COMMIT MESSAGES ARE NECESSARY AND THE COMMIT WILL NOT PROCEED WITHOUT IT*

+NOTE: editor is specified through [[Git - config]] under the `core.editor` name.

 # References